vijayabharathib/guest-writer/articles/2018-02-27-dockerized-workflow-ruby-on-rails-auth0.markdown

 ### Setting Up `Dockerfile`

-Here are the additions to `Dockerfile`
+Here is the new version of the `Dockerfile`

 ```Dockerfile
 FROM starefossen/ruby-node:2-8-stretch